JonathanMEdwards/subtext10/doc/language.md

   order-lines query{.order-id =? order.id}
 }
 ```
-This formula produces a table that revises each row of the `orders` table with a table of the corresponding `order-lines` rows.
+This formula produces a table that updates each row of the `orders` table with a table of the corresponding `order-lines` rows.
 But that discards information from the orders table.
 So instead we can add a field to each order containing the order-lines:
 ```
 orders for-all{
   order: []